on June 8, 2021 (last modified on May 11, 2022) • 20 minute read

 So, retargeting alone doesn’t always deliver the best results — you’ll need to exercise good common sense.
 Our tips for Facebook retargeting explain how and when you should retarget your audience to snag conversions.

 As you tinker around in Facebook Ads, you might find yourself focusing only on your Facebook metrics when building your campaigns.
-You should consider all of the data at your disposal when targeting, placing and scheduling your ads.
+You should consider all of the data harnessed from your social media dashboard software when targeting, placing and scheduling your ads.
 Why not start with your website?

 Facebook makes it simple to pull your website activity data into your ad campaigns with the tracking pixel.
 According to CocoSign’s Caroline Lee, “It is a small snippet of code that you add to your website to track how people interact with your site and give valuable insight into your target audience.”
 The pixel is a must-have for audience targeting, and most users find it easy to install.